DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ## About this task

-You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as the Azure AD service and use web application single sign-on (SSO).
+You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as the Azure AD service, and use web application single sign-on (SSO).
 The following diagram shows the ODM services with an external OIDC provider after a successful installation.

 ![ODM web application SSO](/images/AzureAD/diag_azuread_interaction.jpg)